 Leaping to the rescue of our veggies, Hubby and I drove to our garden outside town, where we pulled out our three big 30×40 tarps and covered most of one garden (the potatoes and onions had to fend for themselves).
 When I mentioned I was thinking of burrowing under the tarps to pick a couple of zucchinis before they got too big, Hubby replied, “No, don’t worry, they’ll shrink in this cold weather.”
 I promptly snorted tea through my nose at the mental image of shrivelled, flaccid zukes huddled shivering under the tarp.

-Which, of course, reminded me of this:
+Which, of course, reminded me of this scene from Seinfeld.

 And while I’m in that, erm… area, let me tell you about the gigantic rod of hot meat I got in my Brazilian last night.
 It was amazing!
 It just kept coming and coming until I was so sore and exhausted I had to beg for mercy…